jonamsalem/Carcinoma/README.md

 Single-Cell Transcriptomic Heterogeneity in Invasive Ductal and Lobular Breast Cancer Cells [published correction appears in Cancer Res.
 2024 Dec 16;84(24):4298. doi: 10.1158/0008-5472.CAN-24-3940.]. *Cancer Res*.
 2021;81(2):268-281. doi:10.1158/0008-5472.CAN-20-0696

+I'll create a version with hyperlinked citations for your README:

+## Research Approach
+The analysis will employ four key cell populations:
+- MCF7 (wild type) - Standard IDC reference line
+- MCF7 with ESR1 Y537S mutation - Model for endocrine resistance
+- T47D (wild type) - Secondary IDC reference line
+- T47D with CDH1 knockout - Model for adhesion disruption

+This combination allows the study of how critical mutations affect cellular communication networks in IDC.
+[ESR1 mutations are implicated in endocrine therapy resistance and metastasis](https://doi.org/10.1186/s13058-017-0851-4), while [E-cadherin loss significantly alters cell adhesion and invasion properties](https://doi.org/10.1158/2159-8290.CD-17-0603).

+Recent studies indicate [these mutations fundamentally reshape how cancer cells interact with their environment](https://doi.org/10.1038/s41598-018-33525-5), potentially driving disease progression and treatment resistance.

+By comparing these carefully selected cell lines using CellChat analysis, we aim to identify altered signaling pathways that could reveal new therapeutic targets specific to molecular subtypes of IDC breast cancer.